• Skip to primary navigation

 Recipe

 Dal palak is a delicious, protein-rich lentil curry recipe from India.
-It is made by cooking lentils with spinach and is flavored with Indian spices.
-This simple Indian dish can be enjoyed with rice as well as roti.
+It is made by cooking lentils with spinach and flavoring them with aromatic Indian spices.
+This simple vegan Indian dish can be enjoyed with rice as well as roti.

 Print Pin Rate